otrv4/otrv4/otrv4.md

 OTRv4 does not take advantage of quantum resistant algorithms for several reasons.
-Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments within a year.
+Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments and within a year.
 Current quantum resistant algorithms and their respective implementations are not ready enough to allow for this implementation time frame.
 As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.